School Health Promotion Program

 Groups or organisations who are interested in more information about this project or who are interested in utilising this resource are encouraged to contact Karen Bolger, Health Promotion Officer – Calvary Health Care Bethlehem.

 Karen Bolger, Health Promotion Officer

 Over the past few years CHCB has hosted a number of High School immersion activities where students were invited to meet and discuss end of life issues with Palliative Care patients, volunteers and staff.

 The first project resulted in a book titled “This Time and Place” featuring observations of patients, carers, staff and students.
 The second resulted in a six month art exhibition of 35 student produced art works displayed at a local gallery and libraries.
 This second project culminated in the production of the film “Embracing Life”.

 La Trobe University has been involved in the ongoing evaluation of this project.
 Preliminary responses having been “overwhelmingly positive” suggesting that: “students developed a deeper understanding of death and palliative care, a greater appreciation of life, and increased confidence to have conversations about death”.
-Evaluation of the ongoing impact of the project will continue into 2017.
+Evaluation of the ongoing impact of the project continues.

 Read about the ‘Embracing Life’ launch in the Huffington Post here.